Matthew Vogel, DMD

 Periodontal disease progressively destroys the gums and jaw bones that support your natural teeth.
 Periodontal disease and decay are both caused by bacterial plaque, a yellowish film that sticks to your teeth along the gum line.
-Dr. Daniel Ries, your Gresham OR dentist of choice, provides restorative dentistry services, including dental implants, dentures, dental crowns, and bridges.
+Dr. Matthew Vogel, your Gresham OR dentist of choice, provides restorative dentistry services, including dental implants, dentures, dental crowns, and bridges.

 Bacteria found in plaque irritates your gums, which may cause them to swell, turn red, and easily bleed.
 Prolonged irritation causes the gums to recede away from the base of your teeth, leading to the formation of pockets (also known as “spaces”).
 As periodontal disease progresses, the bone and gum tissue that holds your teeth in place deteriorates, leading to tooth loss when left untreated.